greggish/markdown-cv/index.md

 __Co-facilitator of ONC's "Social Determinants of Health Information Exchange" Technical Expert Panel and Learning Forum__, EMI Advisors

 Co-facilitated a Technical Expert Panel, and subsequent [Learning Forums](https://healthit.gov/news/events/oncs-social-determinants-health-information-exchange-learning-forum), on the topic of information exchange to address social needs and improve health outcomes.
-Sponsored by the Office of the National Coordinator for Health Information Technology (ONC), the Technical Expert Panel included stakeholders from across the health, human, and social service sectors, and synthesized findings into [a toolkit for information exchange initiatives](https://www.healthit.gov/buzz-blog/public-health/new-releases-sdoh-toolkit-and-learning-forum-sessions-for-the-health-it-community).
+Sponsored by the U.S. Department of Health and Human Services' Office of the National Coordinator for Health Information Technology (ONC), the Technical Expert Panel included stakeholders from across the health, human, and social service sectors, and synthesized findings into [a toolkit for information exchange initiatives](https://www.healthit.gov/buzz-blog/public-health/new-releases-sdoh-toolkit-and-learning-forum-sessions-for-the-health-it-community).

 `2022`